 Monumental Welsh Women is a not for profit organisation dedicated to recognising the contribution of women to the history and life of Wales.
-There are currently no statues of real Welsh women in Wales -not one!
+Until September 2021, there were no statues of real Welsh women in Wales -not one!
 We are working to change this.
 Our mission is to erect 5 statues honouring 5 Welsh women in 5 different location s around Wales in 5 years.
 It's a huge challenge.
+So far, we have commissioned and unveiled two statues - of Betty Campbell in Cardiff and Elaine Morgan in Mountain Ash.
+We have three more in the pipeline.

 In 2016, a group of women working in Cardiff got together to do something about the fact that there is not one single statue in the whole of Wales of a ‘real’ Welsh woman.
 Despite the amazing contribution of Welsh women to life in Wales, their achievements have not been celebrated in the way that men’s successes often have – by being immortalised, commemorated and celebrated with public statues.